 Industry Analysis & Industry Trends

-Over the past five years, the Real Estate Services industry has had to endure some volatility.
-Revenue is expected to fall by 1.6% per annum over the period due to reduced demand for properties from investors, commercial businesses and home owners.
+Over the past five years, the Real Estate Services industry has had to endure some property market uncertainty.
+Revenue is expected to grow by an annualised 0.3% over the period.
+This low growth is due to reduced demand for properties from investors, commercial businesses and home owners.
 Deteriorating economic conditions, rising debt levels and tighter access to finance have directly affected property investment.

 The global financial crisis led to a significant fall in demand for all types of property.
 Some efforts were made to reinvigorate demand, through a progressive period of interest rate cuts from September 2008 to April 2009 and the First Home Owner Grant, which was in place between October 2008 and December 2009... purchase to read more